Do you enjoy Christmas caroling? If so, you're in good company.

 Know the Words

-If possible, practice before singing for others before going caroling with a group.
+If possible, practice on your own and as a group for a few days before going caroling with a group.
 For anyone who doesn't know the words, provide printed lyrics.
 It's never a good idea to fake it because your audience will get the wrong message and possibly think you are making fun of something they hold dear to their hearts.

-Make sure you wear something that is appropriate for the weather, your audience, and your fellow carolers.
+Make sure you wear something appropriate for the weather, your audience, and your fellow carolers.
 You may choose to go in costume, but it's a good idea if your entire group goes along with it.
 Otherwise, you will stick out and call undue attention to yourself.
-It's fun to see carolers dressed in Victorian era outfits that set the mood yet show respect for what they are doing.
+It's fun to see carolers dressed in Victorian-era outfits that set the mood yet show respect for what they are doing.

 If you are caroling at night, bring flashlights.
 Avoid candles with real flames because they can ignite someone's hair, mittens, or sleeves.
 Wear reflective clothing and try to use sidewalks when they are available.
 Use the buddy system to make sure everyone is accounted for.